-4. Following local building codes, install a manual shut-off valve.
+Following local building codes, install a manual shut-off valve.

-5. Install the water hammer arrestor as shown below.
+Install the water hammer arrestor as shown below.
 Failiure to do so will void the warranty.
-Water Hammer Arrestor shall be installed 12" from the hot water outlet flange connection as shown below.

-- 6. Connect the unit to the building's hot water lines.
+- Connect the unit to the building's hot water lines.
 If multiple water heaters are being installed, the diameter of both the main cold water lines and the main hot water lines need to be sized appropriately. - 7.
 To conserve energy, insulate all hot water piping.